nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format.rst

 The usage method is shown below.

 Create a property to define the replacement rules.
-  In the property file, define the replacement rule in the "Character before replacement = Character after replacement" format.
+  In the properties file, define the replacement rule in the "Character before replacement = Character after replacement" format.

   Only one character can be defined as the value for the character before and after replacement.
 Also, surrogate pairs are not supported.